Philippine Standard Time:

 3. Brief Statement

-4. Statement of CHR spokesperson, Atty.
-Jacqueline Ann de Guia, on the recent Supreme Court decision…
+4. Statement of CHR Spokesperson, Atty.
+Jacqueline Ann de Guia, urging the government to ensure just…

 Brief Statement, Press Statement, Statements